 If an AC system needs to be retrofitted or replaced, newer and more energy-efficient systems and components are often larger than their older counterparts.
 This can mean that electrical, ducting, or venting may need to be modified to work with newer components.

 While First American Home Warranty covers new equipment and installation, you may be responsible for these types of modifications and other charges, such as flushing the line set or the recovery, reclaim, and recapture of refrigerant.
 With our coverage-enhancing First Class Upgrade, some of these additional costs may be covered.

 Do Homeowners Have to Pay for Refrigerant?

-No. As supplies dwindle, prices for R-22 may rise, but with AC coverage from First American Home Warranty, homeowners don’t have to worry.
-We will cover the cost to refill the system, no matter what type or how much refrigerant it needs.
+No. As supplies dwindle, prices for R-22 may rise, but with AC coverage from First American Home Warranty, you don’t have to worry.
+We will cover the cost to refill your system, no matter what type or how much refrigerant it needs.

-How Do I Tell What Refrigerant a System Uses?
+How Do I Tell What Refrigerant My AC Uses?

 If you don’t know how old an AC system is, most have a plate on the outdoor unit (the condenser) that lists the type of refrigerant it uses.
 Look for R-22 or R-410a.
 If you don’t see the refrigerant type, but know the manufacturer and model number, you can also check the manufacturer’s website for more details.

 Yes, a First American Home Warranty will cover your AC system, regardless of age, provided it was in good working order at the time coverage started.
 If a covered AC system breaks and we can’t repair it, we’ll replace it* with a new system.